EOEPCA/deployment-guide/docs/prerequisites/prerequisites-overview.md

 ---

-**Before deploying the EOEPCA Building Blocks, we recommend running or referencing the `check-prerequisite` script (once provided).
-This script will:**
+**Before deploying the EOEPCA Building Blocks, we recommend running the `check-prerequisites` script below.
+It will:**

 - Test if pods can run as root.
 - Verify that ingress is properly set up with wildcard DNS.